Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/9_Motor_&_Driver.rst

 About class BUTTON:

-.. c:function:: About class BUTTON:
+.. py:function:: About class BUTTON:

     This is a custom class that is used to create a Button.